 The minimum time for an audit is approximately four hours.

 Yes, this is recommended and will likely reduce the time and cost compared to two separate audits.
-A combined audit should be requested/quoted for by the Certification Body prior to the day of audit.
-A quote request form is available here.
+A combined audit should be requested to the Certification Body prior to the day of audit, and can be arranged by completing this quote request form.

 Multiple businesses that operate from one site (address) must be registered with Freshcare separately.
 An audit must be scheduled for each individual business, but the audits may be conducted on the same day.